 Bill is my husband.
 We've been married for many years - were actually high school sweethearts.
 People often comment on our marriage's longevity.
 One reason is that we're best friends.
 We enjoy much of the same activities and interests - including travel, love of old wild West history, and experiencing the outdoors!

 Bill is a contributor to the website.
-He helps with ideas, photos, offering critiques, helping to research information.
-He accompanies me on our investigative trips to find needed info.
+He helps with ideas, photos, offering critiques, researching information.
+He's with me, collaborating, on our investigative trips to find needed info.
 He is imaginative and thinks of unique information and creations to offer readers.